RaspberryPiFoundation/python-curriculum/en-GB/pokedex/Pokedex - notes.md

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.

 Children will need to use of the materials which accompany this project.
-Files included in the 'Project Resources' folder (found under the 'Download Project Materials' link):
+Files included in the 'Project Resources' folder (found under the 'Project Materials' link):

 + GUI.py (short example program)
 + pokeapi.py (module used for retrieving data)

 Make sure that each child has read and write access to their own copy of these resources.

-You can find a completed version of this project's challenges by clicking the 'Download Project Materials' link for this project, which contains:
+You can find a completed version of this project's challenges by clicking the 'Project Materials' link for this project, which contains:

 + pokedex-finished.py
 + pokedex-finished-with-images.py